Don-Vicks/zynta-fi-task/readme.md

 this.apiBaseUrl = 'https://zynta-fi-task.onrender.com/api';
 ```

-If you're running the backend locally (or on another host), you must update the API base URL in the following file:
+If you're running the backend locally (or on another host), you must update the API base URL in the following files:

-`frontend/assets/js/index.js`
+- `frontend/assets/js/index.js`
+- `frontend/assets/js/members.js`
+- `frontend/assets/js/register.js`

-Change the line:
+Change the line in each file:

 ```javascript
 this.apiBaseUrl = 'https://zynta-fi-task.onrender.com/api';